Luna Park, Alexandria: Operation

 Local organizations, church, and clubs would have picnics and events at the park.
 In addition to concerts and plays, the Park also hosted air shows, such as A. Roy Knabenshue and Lincoln Beachey in 1906.
 Fireworks shows and special events rounded out the offerings.

 The park featured special features rented from Coney Island in New York, such as a diving horse and trained elephants.
 On the morning of August 21, 1906, four elephants from one such traveling show, Barlow's Elephants, escaped.
 Attempts to round them up were frustrated by the elephants stampeding after being frightened by local dogs.
 The escape caused a stir in the region, and the elephants left a trail of devastation.
 After failing to capture the elephants after a day of searching, Barlow offered a $500 bounty for the capture of any of the escapees.
 One was captured on the second day of the hunt, but subsequently broke loose again.
-The showman Pawnee Bill, who was traveling through the region, was asked to help corral the remaining two.
+The showman Pawnee Bill, who was traveling through the region, was asked to help corral two others.
 The final elephant, who had been beaten by an emboldened posse, was located and captured on August 26.
 The elephants had wandered as far as Baileys Crossroads and 20 miles south of Alexandria.
-Suggested causes of the elephants' stampede included thunder and lightning during a violent storm the night before the escape, to a deliberate release to garner publicity.
+Suggested causes of the elephants' stampede ranged from the thunder and lightning of a violent storm the night before the escape, to a deliberate release to garner publicity.

 While the park's reservoir failed in July 1906 after heavy rains, the park was not damaged.
 Luna Park finished its first season in October with a series of events including a daredevil bicycle act and trapeze performance.
 It reopened in May 1907, featuring improvements including a skating rink and "resting room" for female patrons.
 The park was updated with new attractions over the following years, including an airship ride called "A Trip to the Moon".